 - Holistic thinking and action to support federal workers throughout the full course of their government careers.
 Our human capital services have included sourcing and hiring, full personnel lifecycle management, and separation management including retirement processing.

 - An integrated systems approach to enable efficient and effective management of talent throughout the human capital lifecycle, with easy-to-use reporting and data management capabilities.

 - Subject matter experts and skilled specialists to help federal agencies deliver high-quality human capital services, and identify and realize efficiencies in service delivery, allowing internal staff to focus on agency strategic mission objectives.

-- An understanding that successful organizations, be they private or public sector, are driven by high quality, high morale and highly motivated employees.
-Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, we assist them in providing value-added products to the public they serve.
+- An understanding that successful organizations, be they private or public sector, are driven by high quality, highly motivated employees with access to efficient work processes and technology.
+Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, supports them in providing value-added products to the public they serve.

 Leidos has also supported the FEMA training mission for over 20 years.
 Our instructors have taught emergency preparedness personnel, teams, organizations and multijurisdictional coalitions at the performance, management, and planning levels, enabling them to plan for, respond to, and recover from the nation’s most severe incidents and events.

 Leidos stands ready to support the human capital and training needs of the Federal Agencies that service the US populace.

 - Training and Development Services